hashicorp/terraform-provider-aws/docs/add-a-new-function.md

 ### Implement the function logic

 The function struct's `Run` method will contain the function logic.
-This includes processing the arguments, setting the return value, and any data processing that needs to happen inbetween.
+This includes processing the arguments, setting the return value, and any data processing that needs to happen in between.

 ```go
 func (f exampleFunction) Run(ctx context.Context, req function.RunRequest, resp *function.RunResponse) {